rayoz6546/Rayan/EcomDataVault (Data Science)/README.md

 # EcomDataVault
 **EcomDataVault** is a scalable, robust data warehousing solution designed to handle large-scale e-commerce data, with a focus on Amazon's user reviews and product metadata.
 This project aims to streamline the extraction, transformation, and loading (ETL) of vast datasets into a structured, query-optimized data warehouse.
 Some tools used are Apache Airflow to orchestrate the ETL pipeline, and Flask to create an interactive UI to showcase data visualization.
 On the other hand, the solution also includes a ChatBot called VaultBot, to be used by clients to help them answer any question about any product.
-It used Meta-LLaMA-3-70B as ML model, and Streamlit to create a basic front-end to showcase functionality.
+It uses Meta-LLaMA-3-70B as ML model, and Streamlit to create a basic front-end to showcase functionality.

 ## Key Features: